 Student Handbook: Section 3: Student Activities

-The Student Activities Office is responsible for the authorization and coordination of student-sponsored extracurricular programming held in and around Wick Center, and throughout the campus.
-The office, located in the Den, is also responsible for the general administration of the student use of Wick Center, including the enforcement of federal, state, and municipal laws and ordinances.
-Recognized student organizations should direct requests for the use of a room in Wick Center to the Director of Student Activities.
-The director can advise student organizations in all aspects of planning and programming, and help to publicize approved events through the College’s website.
+The Student Activities Office is responsible for the authorization and coordination of student-sponsored extracurricular programming held in and around Wick Student Center, and throughout the campus.
+The office, located in the Den, is also responsible for the general administration of the student use of Wick Student Center, including the enforcement of federal, state, and municipal laws and ordinances.
+Recognized student organizations should direct requests for the use of a room in Wick Student Center to the Student Activities Office.
+The coordinators can advise student organizations in all aspects of planning and programming, and help to publicize approved events through the College’s website.
 Events arranged through, or sponsored by, College offices must be handled by the Conference Services Office.

 The elected members of the Student Association constitute the Executive Board.
 Its purpose is to act as students’ official representative, to articulate students’ views, and to care for students’ best interests with the administration and the faculty, along with other campus groups, and the public in general.

 Student Association Executive Board elections are held in the spring of each year, with the election of class presidents taking place in the early fall semester.
 The Executive Board together with the class presidents constitute the Student Association Senate.
 The bylaws of the Student Association are on file in the Student Association and the Student Activities offices and published on the Daemen College website.